 4. Competitive proposals: $250,001 and above

-Used for either a fixed price or cost reimbursement contract and sealed bids are not appropriate
+Used for either a fixed price or cost reimbursement contract when sealed bids are not appropriate

 Requests for proposals must be publicized and identify all evaluation factors and their relative importance